 Throughout the book, Dickens mentions in passing about Steerforth’s habit of sleeping with his head on his arm.
 It’s referred to many times in the narrative almost as matter of non interest.
 Something unimportant that the reader doesn’t really need to know, but when David Copperfield spies someone aboard a stricken ship trapped in the fierce storm who evokes some faint remembrance for him, a tiny warning bell is set off.

-Finally, when the body of a drowned man is brought ashore and lies mutely on the sand, his head upon his arm, we know without the author telling us that Steerforth is dead.
+Finally, when the body of a drowned man is brought ashore and lies mutely on the sand, his head upon his arm, we know just from that simple bit of information, without the author telling us anything more, that Steerforth is dead.
 The prompts and clues that Dickens has hinted at have paid off for the reader in the most satisfying of ways.

 I’ve returned to this wonderful book time and time again, to enjoy that unique almost religious feeling, that communion with the thoughts of a man who died in 1870, over a hundred and forty years ago, yet whose frozen thoughts live on in the pages of his books.